 And as Nevadans are struggling to cope with job loss and government-issued restrictions, immigrants are being hit especially hard by additional barriers.

-This week the federal government has begun the process of issuing $1,200 direct payments under the $2 trillion CARES act passed last month, but thousands of Nevadans in “mixed status” households may not qualify for the payment, meaning families with at least one undocumented member.
+This week the federal government has begun the process of issuing $1,200 direct payments under the $2 trillion CARES act passed last month, but thousands of Nevadans in “mixed status” households do not qualify for the payment, meaning families with at least one undocumented member.

 “It’s a concern that’s lingering in the community and the questions are coming up,” said Assemblyman Edgar Flores, chair of the Hispanic Legislative Caucus, which has set up a Covid-19 task force.
 “Our response through the legislature is that it shouldn’t be a factor and it shouldn’t be a barrier.”